beta-europe/france.beta-europe.org/_pages/MEUP.md

 ---
 ## MODEL EUROPEAN UNION PARIS

-Model European Union Paris is a high-quality **simulation of European politics **organised in Paris by BETA France.
-It aims at simulating the European decision-making process by modelling the Union’s two co-legislators, **the European Parliament and the Council of the European Union**, also featuring a **journalist team and lobbyists** from various horizons.
+Model European Union Paris is a high-quality simulation of European politics organised in Paris by BETA France.
+It aims at simulating the European decision-making process by modelling the Union’s two co-legislators, the European Parliament and the Council of the European Union, also featuring a journalist team and lobbyists from various horizons.

 The inaugural edition of the simulation will be held in Paris **from the 3rd to the 8th of September.**